Bee Group Newspapers: Amherst Bee

 Founded in 1879 in Williamsville, New York, by Adam Lorenzo Rinewalt (1849–1902), who edited it until shortly before his death.
 It is the flagship paper of Bee Group Newspapers and is published weekly on Thursday.
 The Amherst Bee is free at over 150 locations in Amherst, New York.
 Amherst Bee celebrated their 125th year of publication in 2004.

 Depew Bee

 Serving Depew, it was founded in 1893.
 It is published every Thursday.

 Clarence Bee

 Has served Clarence since 1937.
 It is published every Thursday.

 Ken-Ton Bee

 The Ken-ton Bee serves the village of Kenmore and the town of Tonawanda, New York, was founded in 1982.
 It is published every Thursday.

 Cheektowaga Bee

 The Cheektoaga Bee serves Cheektowaga.
 It was founded in 1977.

-Other publications
+Southtowns Bee publication

 West Seneca Bee, serving West Seneca, was founded in 1980.
 It is published every Thursday.

 Orchard Park Bee, serving the Orchard Park, was founded in 1986.
 It is published every Thursday.

 East Aurora Bee, serving East Aurora and Elma, was founded in 1987.
 It is published every Thursday.

+At the end of 2025, the three papers, East Aurora, Orchard Park and West Seneca, combined into one larger publication.
+Justin Sullivan and Eric Keppeler were named co-editors of the publication.